gaia-platform/gaia-docs/articles/tools/tool-gaiat.md

 The information contained in this document represents information about prerelease features of the product.
 Features might change when the product is released for general availability.

 ---
-# Gaiat
+# Gaia Translation Engine

-The Gaia Translator Tool (gaiat) generates C++ rule and rule subscription code from declarative Rulesets.
+The Gaia Translation Engine (gaiat) generates C++ rule and rule subscription code from declarative Rulesets.

 ## Usage